rzats/lnu-cryptography/README.md

 lnu-cryptography
 ================

-Ciphers and cryptosystems for the Basics of Cryptology course @ LNU.
+Ciphers and cryptosystems for the Basics of Cryptology and Information Security courses @ LNU.

 ## Building